wizzdev-pl/iot-starter/README.md

 ### Device management

 Log in to your KAA account.
 From the side pane select "Device management" -> "Devices".
 Click on your device and there you should see "Device telemetry" time series plot where data is shown.
-Legend should show two colorful dots "auto~dht_h" and "auto~dht_t" which are respectetively humidity and temperature.
+Legend should show two colorful dots "auto-dht_h" and "auto-dht_t" which are respectetively humidity and temperature.

 ### Dashboard